 Choosing a career and finding a job is an extremely complex—and often scary—process.
 Career Services provides individual and group assistance to undergraduates and graduate students to help you navigate your career path.
 Career counselors can help you:

-Schedule an appointment with a career counselor today by calling our front desk at 512.245.2645.
-Appointments can be made Monday - Thursday, 8 a.m. - 6 p.m. and Fridays, 8 a.m. - 5 p.m.
+Schedule an appointment with a career counselor today by calling our front desk at 512.245.2645, or by going online to Jobs4Cats powered by Handshake.
+Appointments can be made Mondays, Thursdays, and Fridays 8 a.m. - 5 p.m. or Tuesdays and Wednesdays, 8 a.m. - 6 p.m.
 Students living off-campus can schedule phone appointments during the same hours.

-Counselors also host walk-in hours on Mondays and Tuesdays, 1 p.m. - 3 p.m. and Wednesdays and Thursdays, 3 p.m. - 5 p.m.
+Counselors also host walk-in hours on Mondays - Thursdays, 1 p.m. - 3 p.m.
 Walk-ins are typically 15 minutes in length.
 Learn more about our counseling services.

 Taking advantage of self-assessment tests is a critical step to understanding your skills, interests, personality traits, values, and how they relate to a particular major or career path.